 INSTRUCTIONS:

-pattern lay piece of foam a sheet of tissue paper and trace around the foam.*Trim excess paper away.*Fold in half matching the 11 7/8" sides and measure up 9", mark, and trim away excess.*Fold into a triangle, bringing the lower right corner up to the upper left corner, making sure the first fold is on the left.*On the fold measure up 9" from the triangle tip, move the ruler slightly keeping the point on the 9" mark and make another tick mark, repeat until you reach the outer edge.*Connect the tick marks and trim away excess.*Open up your pattern and trace onto both pieces of Styrofoam.*Cut out shapes using a knife.
+*Cut foam into two half circles.
+Your full circle will need to be about 17" across.
+To make a cutting pattern lay piece of foam a sheet of tissue paper and trace around the foam.*Trim excess paper away.*Fold in half matching the 11 7/8" sides and measure up 9", mark, and trim away excess.*Fold into a triangle, bringing the lower right corner up to the upper left corner, making sure the first fold is on the left.*On the fold measure up 9" from the triangle tip, move the ruler slightly keeping the point on the 9" mark and make another tick mark, repeat until you reach the outer edge.*Connect the tick marks and trim away excess.*Open up your pattern and trace onto both pieces of Styrofoam.*Cut out shapes using a knife.
 I advise cutting and sanding outside because it gets pretty messy.*From the excess cut off a hunk and use it to sand the smooth the curved cut edge by rubbing it like you would sandpaper.
 This will smooth out any irregular cut line and get rid of the black marker on the edge.

 *Using toothpicks or bamboo skewers, insert several into the straight edge of the foam, add some beads of craft glue and press both sides together, creating a full circle.
 If your circle is slightly off just use the hunk of foam to sand the edges even again.
 To ensure a good hold place floral pins down the top and bottom center seam.*OPTIONAL: Trace a piece of felt or fabric the size of your circle and cut out.
 I recommend something like felt, fleece, or batting that does not ravel on the edges.
 Using straight pins, pin the circle of fabric to one side of the circle, this will be the bottom and will protect your table surface.

 *Cut a 20" x 20" square of the gold satin fabric.
 Lay fabric right side up on top of circle, scrunch and pin fabric to foam circle with straight pins.
 Catch the pins under the folds of the fabric and they will not show.
 If you do not want a puddled look, just pin flat on the top edge and trim away excess.
 I like the pooled fabric look.*Cut a piece of garland to fit around the edge of the foam circle and pin in place with floral pins.
 Since I add springs of real greenery I don't worry about bits of the form showing.
 If you are not going to fill it in you might want a layer of garland on the outside edge and the upper edge to fill it out and to keep the form from showing.
 Fluff the garland.*Twirl the thin gold wire edged ribbon through the garland.
 You can substitute beads, tinsel, lace, colored ribbon, etc.*Evenly space 5 candle holders of your choice on the surface edge twisting two pieces of the garland around the center of the holder to hold in place.NOTE: Traditionally taper candles are used.
-This year I am using small stemmed glasses that I picked up at a flea market and votive candles.
-My tiny grandson will be present this year and for safety purposes I chose not to use the tapers.
+This year I am using small stemmed glasses that I picked

 *Every where there is a candle holder, on the outside edge, insert a floral pick, flower, or embellishment of your choice.
 I chose to use one off white velvet poinsettia with a gold center and a floral pick that contains a pine cone, a small golden beaded apple, berries, and holly leaves.*Cut apart the stem of berries into sprigs.
 Place sprigs randomly between the candle holders.*If using real greens, clip and place is bare spots to fill out arrangement.
 These may get droopy after week two and may need to be replace.
 You can use one strand of garland and then fill in with artificial greenery like ivy, holly, or evergreens, then you won't need to worry about replacing them.
 I prefer to add a touch of the real for the smell.